pattan9955/tp/docs/UserGuide.md

 ### Edit Ingredients:
 `edit ingredient`

-Edit an ingredient from the inventory of ingredients.
+Edit an ingredient from the Inventory.

 Format: `edit ingredient <index> -<field flag> <new data>`